-These guidelines are designed to enable organizers of small and medium sized fairs, festivals and events across North America to produce more credible and consistent inputs for estimating their tourism economic impact1.
+These guidelines are designed to enable organizers of small and medium sized fairs, festivals and events across North America to produce more credible and consistent inputs for estimating their tourism economic impact and/or estimates of on-site spending .
 A new level of consistency and professionalism will be brought to this important measurement task as event organizers adopt the guidelines as minimum standards.

-Events that elect to measure other characteristics such as on-site spending and attendee satisfaction and profile information will also benefit from the application of the procedures and minimum standards described in these guidelines.
+Events that elect to measure other characteristics such as attendee satisfaction and profile information will also benefit from the application of the procedures and minimum standards described in these guidelines.
 A further goal of the project was to explore alternative ways to estimate the value of an event or festival.
 To this end, a discussion paper on approaches to estimating non-market values was prepared (available under separate cover).
 This document covers topics such as willingness to pay (WTP), and other forms of revealed or stated preference in the context of events and festivals.